Top

 Make sure Tooltips don't hide any UI elements on the desktop application

-Position the Tooltips so that they don't hide any elements on your desktop application.
-In certain cases, the Tooltip could inadvertently hide certain important UI.
+Position Tooltips to avoid hiding any elements on the desktop application.
+In certain cases, Tooltips may inadvertently obscure important UI.

 Reposition tooltip2